This gallery contains 3 photos.

 “Of the many fearsome beasts and monsters that roam our land, there is none more curious or more deadly that the Basilisk, known also as the King of Serpents.
 This snake, which may reach gigantic size, and live many hundreds of years, is born from a chicken’s egg, hatched beneath a toad.
 Its methods of killing are more wonderous, for aside from its deadly and venomous fangs, the Basilisk has a murderous stare, and all who are fixed with the beam of its eye shall suffer instant death.”

 A small-scale maquette was sculpted by Robert Bliss and Chris Fitzgerald to be scanned digitally.
-The original intention of the filmmakers was to bring the Basilisk to the screen as a fully digital creation; only the shed skin of the Basilisk was to be built practically.
+The original intention was to bring the Basilisk to the screen as a fully digital creation; only the shed skin of the Basilisk was to be built practically.
 Given that a full sculpture was needed to eventually mould the shed skin out of it, Dudman suggested to build a practical insert puppet of the Basilisk.
-The choice was advantageous on two fronts — not only would it lessen the amount of needed digital effects sequences (thus save budget), but it would also provide the young Daniel Radcliffe with a physical Monster to react to.
+The choice was sound on two fronts — not only would it lessen the amount of needed digital effects sequences (thus save budget), but it would also provide the young Daniel Radcliffe with a physical monster to react to.

 Following the new direction, Dudman’s crew needed to sculpt the Basilisk’s head and neck.
 Gary Pollard led the creation of the full-size sculpture.
-The interior of the monster’s mouth was sculpted and moulded separately from the rest of the body to increase its sculptural detail.
-The sculpture was moulded to obtain both the skins for the full-size models as well as the shed skin found early on in the Chamber scenes.
-The shed skin was made of urethane rubber to obtain a translucent quality, with fiberglass inserts to enhance its organic quality
+The interior of the monster’s mouth was sculpted and moulded separately from the rest of the body to increase its sculptural detail and ease the casting process.
+The sculpture was moulded to obtain both the skins for the full-size puppets as well as the shed skin found early on in the Chamber scenes.
+The shed skin was cast in urethane rubber for a translucent effect, with fiberglass inserts to enhance its organic quality.